MINEDISNEY/MINEDISNEY-SERVER/README.md

 Place the resource pack into resourcepacks.

 Launch Minecraft, select the resource pack in settings, and enjoy!
+(1.20 i think)
 💪 Why We Made This

 <h1>"Because dictatorships always come to an end — and creativity should be free."</h1>

-Free FOR JUSTICE
+# Free FOR JUSTICE

 🛠️ Credits

-🎢 Builders and designers: The MineDisney Team
+🎢 Builders and designers: The MineDisney Team (only people who left beceause this server is trash)

 🎧 Resource pack creators: Community contributions